drobakowski/awesome-erlang/README.md

 ## Debugging
 *Libraries and tools for debugging code and applications.*

+* [tx](https://github.com/kvakvs/tx) - An HTML Erlang term viewer, starts own webserver and displays any term you give it from your Erlang node.

 ## Actors
 *Libraries and tools for working with actors and such.*